YouSame2/dotfiles-manager/README.md

 <details>
   <summary>Others</summary>
-  These following are needed but get installed during the bootstrap process so you dont need to install them separately.
+  The following are needed but get installed during the bootstrap process so you dont need to install them separately.

   - Homebrew
   - Homebrew/bundle